Leicester City's Iheanacho sets new personal scoring record in Premier League | Goal.com

 Leicester City's Iheanacho sets new personal scoring record in Premier League

-Kelechi Iheanacho has set a new personal scoring record in the Premier League after his ninth goal of the season in Leicester City's 3-0 thrashing of West Bromwich Albion.
+Kelechi Iheanacho has set a new personal scoring record in the Premier League with his ninth goal of the season in Leicester City's 3-0 thrashing of West Bromwich Albion.

-The Nigeria international has surpassed his previous record of eight goals in a league season which was achieved in the 2015-16 campaign at Manchester City.
+The Nigeria international has surpassed his previous record of eight goals in a league season which was achieved after 26 matches in the 2015-16 campaign at Manchester City.

 After grabbing the match-winning effort that sent Leicester City into the FA Cup final on Sunday, the 24-year-old continued his goalscoring form as the Foxes bounced back to winning ways in the English top-flight on Thursday night.